walbourn/directxtk12modelviewer/README.md

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-February 8, 2019
+February 29, 2019

 The DirectX Tool Kit Model Viewer is an interactive test application for validating .SDKMESH and .VBO files rendered using the DirectX Tool Kit.

-This code is designed to build with Visual Studio 2015 Update 3 or Visual Studio 2017.
-It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393) -or- VS 2017 (15.9 update) with the Windows 10 October 2018 Update SDK (17763).
+This code is designed to build with Visual Studio 2017.
+It is recommended that you make use VS 2017 (15.9 update) with the Windows 10 October 2018 Update SDK (17763).

 All content and source code for this package are subject to the terms of the MIT License.
 <http://opensource.org/licenses/MIT>.